crwarman/training/README.md

   * Consider having students create a few pipelines first
   * Later they can run this to import the pipelines
   * Note that the pipeline JSONs are in the [samples folder](samples)
+- Cloudera manager is accessible at http://<IP ADDR>:32769 as admin/admin
+- Hue is accessible at http://<IP ADDR>:32768 as hue/hue